 This application will provide real-time access to personal information.
 By sharing your Campus Wide Login (CWL) ID and password with others, they are now able to view and update your personal information.
 We do not recommend sharing your CWL ID with others, or alternately, you may wish to create a second CWL ID to be used only by you when accessing the Self-Service Web Application.

-To preserve the security and confidentiality of your CWL ID and password, please refer to the following University policies for reference:
+To preserve the security and confidentiality of your CWL ID and password, please refer to Policy SC14 – Information Systems (formerly Policy #104) for reference.

-Note: Step 1 below requires you to apply for a CWL ID (if you don’t already have one).
+Self Service requires you to apply for a CWL ID (if you don’t already have one).
 You can apply for a CWL ID from any location – campus or off-campus.
-However, the self-service application is only available from a wired campus network location.
-If you wish to access self-service from off-campus or from a wireless network please also read the VPN instructions once you have completed Steps 1-3.
+If you wish to access self-service from off-campus, please also read the VPN instructions once you have successfully applied for a CWL ID.

 The Self-Service application is fairly intuitive.
 However, if you have questions or encounter a problem: